dnlbowers/jobs-a-gooden/README.md

 ![Add-Job-Form](docs/images/features/openings-page/add-job-form.JPG)

 #### ***Add Job Success message:***
-* Once added the user will see an alert advising them the job has been submitted and is awaiting admin approval.
+* Once added, the user will see an alert advising them that the job post has been submitted and is awaiting admin approval.
 * Can cancel the form without the need to complete it.
 ![Add job success message](docs/images/features/openings-page/add-job-success.JPG)

 ### ***Job Openings and Pinned Board Content:***
 #### ***Job Preview Card (logged out):***
-* Visible only form job openings page.
+* Visible only from the job openings page.
 * Toggle disabled.
 * Button for full job spec invites the user to log in or sign up.
-* Company name, role, location, salary info and expiry date visible.
+* Company name, role, location, salary info, and expiry date visible.

 ![Job Preview when logged out](docs/images/features/openings-page/previewcard-loggedout.JPG)

 #### ***Job Preview Card (Logged in):***
 * Only saved jobs will be visible on the jobs pinboard page.
-* From the pinboard page if a post is unpinned is will disappear the remaining jobs will take up the remaining space.
+* From the pinboard page, it will disappear if a post gets unpinned.
+The remaining jobs will take up the vacated space.
 * Toggle active.
-* Green and toggle to the right when a job is saved.
+* When a job is pinned, the toggle goes to the right, and the background turns green.
-* White background and toggle to the left when un saved.
+* When a job is unpinned, the toggle goes to the left, and the background turns white.
 * Button for full details clickable and directs the user to the full job spec.
-* Company name, role, location, salary info and expiry date visible.
+* Company name, role, location, salary info, and expiry date visible.

 ![Job preview when logged in](docs/images/features/openings-page/previewcard-loggedin.JPG)

 #### ***Job Preview Card Footer (Logged in as admin user):***
-* Edit button visible for easy editing of a jobs post.
+* Edit button visible for easy editing of a job post.
 * Delete button visible for easy deletion of a job.
 * Closing date for job role visible.